corsairmarks/more_standard_districts/mod/README.md

 This mod adds a Commercial District which also has been built with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/workshop/filedetails/?id=2641081470).
 Enjoy building commercial enterprises on practically any world.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.
 Compatible with [Planetary Diversity](https://steamcommunity.com/workshop/filedetails/?id=819148835) and follows its exclusions for some colony types.
 Compatible with [Gigastructural Engineering](https://steamcommunity.com/workshop/filedetails/?id=1121692237) and follows its exclusions for some colony types.

 ### Not Included in "Subtle Polish"